dyutibarma/monochrome/_posts/2018-10-24-image-quality-purchase-intent.md

 <br>
 ### Results
 Feel free to download the analysis of our collected data if you're interested in the details. <a href="coianac.github.io/img/Study Results_1.1.pdf">Study Results PDF</a>.
 In short > the results came out inconclusive.
-> Participants could not discern a visual disparity between the 3 images presents
+Participants could not discern a visual disparity between the 3 images presents.
 We concluded this a success.
 After a close inspection of the images and the results, we were able to move forward with delivering a 1.5x, 40% JPG quality image preset.
+> Participants could not discern a visual disparity between the 3 images presents

 ### Delivery Strategy